-You have the right to request an explanation for a given grade.
-It is recommended to ask for an explanation of the grade before making a decision on whether to appeal the grade.
-The general principles on which the evaluation and the evaluation of the candidate's performance were based must be explained.
+You may request an explanation for a grade given.
+It is recommended to ask for an explanation for the grade before making a decision on whether to appeal the grade.

-The explanation must be requested within one week after you the grade is announced.
-You receive an email when the examination results are available on the StudentWeb.
-At oral examinations or assessments of practical skills, a request for such explanation must be submitted immediately after notification of the grade.
+The explanation must be requested within 1 week after your grade was published in Studentweb.
+You will receive an email when the examination results are available on StudentWeb.

-The explanation should normally be given within two weeks after you have asked for this.
+You should normally receive the explanation within two weeks after your request.
 The examiner chooses whether the explanation shall be given orally or in writing.

 Appeal about a given grade

-Appeals must be submitted within three weeks after the grade has been announced.
-If you have requested an explanation within the deadlline, the time limit for the appeal deadline extends from the date you receive the explanation.
+Appeals must be submitted within 3 weeks after the grade has been published.
+If you have requested an explanation within the deadline, the time limit for the appeal deadline extends from the date you receive the explanation.

 Outcome of the appeal

-- The new grading may be in your favour, to your disadvantage or unchanged by the appeal.
-The mark awarded as a result of the new grading may not be appealed, but you can request an explanation.
+The new grading may be unchanged or may be to the advantage/disadvantage of the student.
+The mark awarded as a result of the new grading may not be appealed, but you can request an explanation (by contacting the faculty).

 Appeal of formal errors